beny23/myblog/content/posts/agile_india_2022_speaker_interview_questions_2.md

 I think in software engineering it is easy to forget that at its heart it is a social and collaborative process.
 Software is not created by hoodie-wearing loners in a garage, it is created by teams of people who collaborate to get the most out of their creative thinking and engineer a solution.
-And as such anything that prevents that such as treating of people as resources or replacing them with robots might look good on some short-term financial reports but is not going to be rather expensive in the long run.
+Anything that prevents that - such as treating of people as resources or replacing them with robots - might look good on some short-term financial reports, it is going to be rather expensive in the long run.